Fixed-Relative-Switched Threshold Strategies for Consensus Tracking Control of Nonlinear Multiagent Systems: Introduction

 \section{Introduction}

-\IEEEPARstart{F}{or} decades, consensus tracking in nonlinear multi-agent systems (MASs) has been intensively studied in control and learning communities due to its wide applications in fields such as power grids \cite{intro1}\cite{intro2}, intelligent transportation \cite{intro3}\cite{intro4} and communication systems \cite{intro5}\cite{intro6}.
-The primary objective is to ensure that all units within the network operate "unanimously" along a desired trajectory.
-However, uncertain system parameters and external perturbations in real engineering scenarios pose significant challenges for the problem and existing methods often fail to work.
-Consequently, it is critical to develop control strategies that effectively manage unknown states and perturbations.
+For decades, consensus tracking in nonlinear multi-agent systems (MASs) has been intensively studied in control and learning communities due to its wide applications such as power grids \cite{intro1,intro2}, intelligent transportation \cite{intro3,intro3.5,intro4} and communication systems \cite{intro5,intro6}.
+The primary objective is to ensure that all units in the network operate ``unanimously" along a desired trajectory and achieve consensus~\cite{intro7}.
+However, the presence of uncertain system parameters and external perturbations in real engineering scenarios poses considerable challenges for consensus tracking, often rendering existing methods fail to work.
+Consequently, it is critical to develop control methods that effectively address the issues.

-In the conventional setting of sample-data control system, controllers continuously respond to changes in the system, which often results in unnecessary resource usage, particularly when the network has restricted bandwidth.
-A pivotal study in 1999 \cite{eve1} demonstrated the advantages of event-triggered control over periodic impulse control in first-order stochastic systems with multiplicative noise, leading to its widespread adoption in both linear and nonlinear systems.
-Recent innovative design methodologies, as evidenced by works such as \cite{eve4}-\cite{chufa} have significantly advanced the field of event-triggered control.
+In the conventional settings of the sample-data control system, controllers continuously respond to changes in the system, which often results in unnecessary resource usage, particularly when the network has restricted bandwidth.
+A seminal work~\cite{eve1} demonstrated the advantages of event-triggered control over periodic impulse control in first-order stochastic systems with multiplicative noise, leading to its widespread adoption in both linear and nonlinear systems.
+Recent advancements in controller design such as \cite{eve4,eve5,eve1,eve2,eve3,eve3.1,eve3.2,eve3.3,pang,chufa,jiang2024} have further propelled the field of event-triggered control.